Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

-In this article we'll take a look at whether or not you should consider housing your Betta in a tank with a heater and filter.
-If you are new to Betta keeping, you might want to first check out my article on proper Betta care:
+In this article, we'll take a look at whether or not you should consider housing your betta in a tank with a heater and filter.

-In the wilds of Southeast Asia Betta can live for short periods in small puddles where other fish would perish.
+In the wilds of Southeast Asia, bettas can live for short periods in small puddles where other fish would perish.
 This is because of evolutionary adaptations that allow the species to persevere in times of drought or poor water conditions.

 In other words, they have evolved to take in air, not just rely on the oxygen in the water, so they can survive harsh conditions.